-If I do not record our family legacy, who will?
+If you do not record your legacy, who will?

 In 2001, I first picked up a camera as a high school yearbook photographer then (and still now), I knew that recording key moments of a story was worthwhile.
 There was something about being behind the lens of a camera that opened my eyes to the beauty around me while making my heart flutter with excitement.
 On Friday evenings during football games, I would run around the stadium capturing the intensity of football players, the joyfulness of the band, and the school rallying around our school.
 It was exhilarating and my movements flowed effortlessly maneuvering into crazy positions always trying to capture the perfect shot!